horizontalsystems/Unstoppable-Wallet-Website/_includes/content/content-en.md

-We dream of a world where the markets are borderless and property rights are unconditional.
+We dream of a world where the markets are borderless and unconditional...

-That desire led us to engineer a wallet that works everywhere and gives its owner absolute control.
+Then engineereed wallet that works everywhere and gives its owner absolute control.

 <br />
 <hr />